athomasq/athomasq.github.io/portfolio.md

 ### For Founders

-If you're a startup founder looking for investment, I'd be happy to chat -- with the caveat that I say no to the vast majority of deals I see, and even when I do say yes, I invest small amounts.
+If you're a startup founder looking for investment, I'd be happy to chat -- with the caveat that I say no to the vast majority of deals I see, and even when I do say yes, I invest fairly small amounts.

-I prefer B2B to consumer startups.
+I prefer B2B to consumer.
 I'm most familiar with business models that involve data, APIs and network effects, though I'm open to others.
 I especially like startups solving tedious problems in unglamorous sectors.
 If any of this sounds like you, please [email me](mailto:athos1@gmail.com)!